 An introduction to Latin-American poetry ranging from pre-Columbian times to the present.
 Special attention will be given to poetry produced by women and working-class poets.
+Prerequisite: SPAN 200 or SPAN 300 or consent of instructor.

 SPAN 340 Modernism and Vanguardism (LS, W2)